softwaregravy/softwaregravy.github.io/_posts/2022-10-05-Rails-Time-Testing.markdown

 TimeHelpers is good.
 It's not _quite_ as good or as flexible as Timecop, but it has the advantage of being built into Rails.
 I am biased towards minimizing dependencies, even in my test envs.

 Use TimeHelpers.
 You probably don't need Timecop.
+Unless you use [Capybara](https://github.com/teamcapybara/capybara) or tests that will run in separate processes, then you want Timecop.
+That will have to wait for the next post.